cybozu-go/sabakan/docs/sabactl.md

 `sabactl ignitions get ROLE [ID]`
 ---------------------------------

-List of get ignition templates for `ROLE`.
+List or get ignition templates for `ROLE`.

 If `ID` is not specified, the command outputs the list of available `ID` for `ROLE`.